 Before you start your search for a new house it’s important to get an idea of what you can and can’t afford, identify what it is you need from your property and where it is you’d like to live.
 You can then hone your search accordingly, but try not to exclude certain areas or properties – you could save yourself thousands of pounds by compromising on the location or condition of the house.

 You’ve saved a deposit for a house and agreed on a mortgage, but unfortunately when you’re buying a house that’s not all you’ll need to pay out for.
 There are lots of other hidden costs when moving house including legal fees, stamp duty, and surveys; make sure you’ve factored in all these expenditures so that you’re not left strapped for cash.

 This might sound counter-intuitive, but if you’re selling your home as well as buying a house, it’s well worth waiting until you have a definite buyer before you start your search.
 This way, you won’t suffer the disappointment of missing out on your dream home because someone else is in a better position to buy than you.
-If, however, you’re in a rush to move, selling to a property buying company could be the best option for you.
+If, however, you’re in a rush to move, selling to a fast house buyer could be the best option for you.

 Estate agents are notoriously good at persuading house buyers to put in over-the-odds offers on potential houses to avoid “losing out to other interested buyers”.
 They also often advise sellers to accept no less than the asking price, which can result in a drawn out moving process.